huggingface/hub-docs/docs/hub/model-card-guidebook.md

 4) A [User Study](./model-cards-user-studies) on Model Card usage at Hugging Face

 5) A [Landscape Analysis and Literature Review](./model-card-landscape-analysis) of the state of the art in model documentation.

+We also include an [Appendix](./model-card-appendix) with further details from this work.